Fresh cucumbers and mint leaves combine with Epsom salt to create this lightly scented and refreshing bath soak made from locally sourced ingredients.

 Pour the dried soak into a cotton muslin bag (like THIS ONE) or tie up into a clean sock.

-If you enjoyed this Cucumber Mint Bath Soak recipe, be sure to sign up for my newsletter HERE to get my best herbal projects, soap ideas, and DIY body care recipes sent straight to your inbox, once per month.
+If you enjoyed learning to make this cucumber and mint bath soak, let’s keep in touch!
+Subscribe to my monthly newsletter HERE to receive my latest herbal ideas, DIY body care projects and natural soapmaking recipes once, sometimes twice, per month.
 (No spam ever, unsubscribe at any time.)